Reblixt/TrainCoin/README.md

 # TrainCoin - a Blockchain deticated to training and education

+# Make sure to have Redis server installed before start the backend node.

 ## What must be included in the project

 ### For the backend part.